What is Binding in Ruby

 )

-The following example illustrates how eval returns a different value for the language for different bindings.
+The following example illustrates how eval returns a different value for the language variable for different bindings.

 language = "JavaScript"